therealcain/SafeEndianUnion/README.md

 Try it yourself on [godbolt](https://godbolt.org/z/Gsd5sT)!

 ## Rules
-Since C++ does not support reflection by default yet, i couldn't check the `struct` fields, so please avoid the following when making your `struct`:
 * Do not use pointers or references in your `struct`s, this could break the union.
 * Do not have different types in your struct, stick to only one type, this may change the size of the `struct` due to [alignment and padding.](http://www.catb.org/esr/structure-packing/)